 Although I don't know the details of the studies in question, I wonder if the researchers simply waited too long between opening the jewel weed plant and applying it to the rash.
 Some pointed to use of "jewel weed extract," which sounds to me like they removed it and bottled it days before use.
 I never open the plant ahead of time, instead waiting until right at the moment I want to use it.

 As I mentioned above, I tried using calamine lotion on Charlotte's poison ivy too.
 I bought Caladryl because it contains Benedryl, but I since learned that the purported effects of calamine in treating poison ivy are disputed at best.
 Anecdotally, I can tell you it didn't work a bit on Charlotte and actually seemed to make the rash worse.

 Of course, the best way to treat poison ivy is to stay away from it in the first place!
 While I did put Charlotte in long pants on the particular hike in which I believe she contracted it, I forgot to change her immediately when we got home, meaning at each diaper change I was pulling her pants down and up again, exposing and re-exposing her to the oil that causes dermatitis.
-A nearly foolproof method of avoiding poison ivy is to either wash your exposed areas with soap and water after contact or change clothes if you were wearing long sleeves and pants.
+A nearly foolproof method of avoiding poison ivy is to either wash your exposed areas with cold hose water (no soap) after contact or change clothes if you were wearing long sleeves and pants.
 Good luck!

 |Leaves of three?
 Let it be!|